 The Canadian government noted on Monday night that Air Canada is obliged by law to keep overhaul stations in Montreal; Mississauga, Ontario; and Winnipeg, o n e of several regulations that Air Canada’s competitors do not face. [ ID :nL1E8EJCY4]

-Other airlines, unlike Air Canada, do not have to comply with language laws that say customers have the right to service in English or in French, Canada’s two official languages, for example.
+Air Canada also has to comply with language laws that say customers have the right to service in English or in French, Canada’s two official languages.

-Air Canada, which competes domestically with Calgary-based WestJet Airlines Ltd and privately owned Porter Airlines, is trying to cut costs and change the way it operates, and it came close to shutting down earlier this month amid threats of a simultaneous strike and lockout.
+Air Canada competes domestically with Calgary-based WestJet Airlines Ltd and privately owned Porter Airlines.
+It is trying to cut costs and change the way it operates, and it came close to shutting down earlier this month amid threats of a simultaneous strike and lockout.